-Once you've logged in or created and verified your account, you will see your application dashboard, and should be able to start a Recordings at Risk application.
+Once you've logged in or created and verified your account, you will see your application dashboard and should be able to start a Recordings at Risk application.
 Here you can jump to the different tasks of the application, view your progress, and add collaborators to help you prepare your application in the system.

-There's no need to attempt completing the entire application in one sitting.
-You could also complete the task in any order you choose.
+There is no need to attempt completing the entire application in one sitting.
+You can also complete the tasks in any order you choose.
 Just be sure to save your work as you go.

-Most of the application content is contained in the application form, task. remaining tasks are all for uploads when referencing guidelines and temp the guidelines and template.
-You'll notice cross referencing to actions that require an upload.
-This is our attempt to help applicants understand how all of these pieces of the application fit together thematically, even though the online system separates uploads to be added at the end.
-We've tried to make all this as clear as possible in our supporting documents.
-But if you have any questions or suggestions about how we can make it better, just email us at recordingsatrisk@clir.org.
+Most of the application content is contained in the "Application Form" task of SMApply.
+The remaining tasks are all for uploads.

+When referencing the Guidelines and Template, you'll notice cross-referencing to actions that require an upload.
+This is our attempt to help applicants understand how all of the pieces of the application fit together thematically even though the online system separates uploads to be added at the end.
+We've tried to make all this as clear as possible in our supporting documents, but if you have any questions or suggestions about how we can make it even better, email us at recordingsatrisk@clir.org.